Mixed Courts of Egypt: Contribution

 What, if anything, did the Mixed Courts contribute to the present Egyptian codes?
 "The laws that were administered by the courts were now divided into 5 codes: (1) the Civil Code, (2) the Commercial Code, (3) the Maritime Code, (4) the Code of Procedure as regards the foregoing Codes, (5) the Penal Code."
 The greatest change in 1949 was the Civil Code.
 The Maritime and the Commerce Codes were the old ones retained from 1883, and the Penal Code had been gradually updated.

 The Criminal Codes differed from the other codes because it was only administered by the Mixed Courts to a slight extent; "because foreign governments were not willing to abandon their Civil Jurisdiction of their Consuls, therefore they were unwilling to give up the Criminal Code.
-This resulted in a compromise and what led to the Mixed Courts having very limited Jurisdiction in Criminal Matters.
+This resulted in a compromise and what led to the Mixed Courts having limited Jurisdiction in Criminal Matters.
 It only extended to simple police cases (contraventions), and to (1) offenses committed directly against the judges and officers of the Courts while in the exercise of their functions, as force or violence or bribery; (2) offense committed directly against the execution of the judgements of the Courts; (3) crimes imputed to judges and officers of the Courts, when they have committed them in the exercise of their functions, or in abusing their functions.
 The greater number of cases were still heard by the Consular Courts."

 Well before the closure of the Mixed Courts Abd El-Razzak El-Sanhuri Pasha was appointed as chairman of the Committee set up to draft a new Civil Code.
-He was assisted by many Egyptian jurists, and also by E Lambert, the French jurist.
+He was assisted by multiple Egyptian jurists, and also by E Lambert, the French jurist.
 The result of this work was the 1949 Egyptian civil code, of 1149 Articles.
 The background to this eclectic and monumental work has already been described by Sanhouri himself.
 The 1949 Code was based on a mixture of the previous Mixed and Native codes, together with Egyptian jurisprudence, the Shari’a and various foreign codes from nearly 20 countries.
 The code was specifically drafted with the Shari’a in mind so that non-Islamic provisions were not consistent with it.